-In Eqs.~(\ref{eq:constraints}), derivatives of the background fields $\tilde \gamma_{ij}$, $\tilde M_{ij}$, and $\psi_{\pm}$ can be calculated analytically or numerically.
+In Eq.~(\ref{eq:constraints}), derivatives of the background fields $\tilde \gamma_{ij}$, $\tilde M_{ij}$, and $\psi_{\pm}$ can be calculated analytically or numerically.
 We have implemented both approaches.
-In practice, we use an eighth-order finite difference operator with a step size of $\leq 10^{-4}$ (always smaller than than the finest gridspacing) for the QI boosted Kerr (fixed spin direction) and boosted Schwarzschild data, and analytical expressions for the LEA and FE boosted Kerr data derivatives (these latter two are evaluated using the high-precision libraries mentioned above).
+In practice, we use an eighth-order finite difference operator with a step size of $\leq 10^{-4}$ (always smaller than the finest grid spacing) for the QI boosted Kerr (fixed spin direction) and boosted Schwarzschild data, and analytical expressions for the LES and FE boosted Kerr data derivatives (these latter two are evaluated using the high-precision libraries mentioned above).
 Note that the accuracy of these derivatives near the punctures is irrelevant inside the attenuation region as these terms get multiplied by zero.